* Dollar steady against major currencies

 * Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh

 LONDON, Oct 18 (Reuters) - The euro was hovering on Friday around the seven-week high it reached against the U.S. dollar on Thursday as hopes that a Brexit deal between Britain and the European Union could prevent an economic recession in the euro zone.

 The common currency has been rattled this year by dismal manufacturing data, as well as by worries that deepening economic tensions between the United States and China could make euro zone economies grow even slower.

 But with Britain's prime minister Boris Johnson and EU leaders agreeing a new deal for Britain to exit the bloc, and with U.S.-China tensions easing, the euro was enjoying a sigh of relief.

 "Without Brexit, the euro might be now liberated from this burden," said Antje Praefcke, a forex analyst at Commerzbank.

-Expectations that the Federal Reserve may cut interest rates at its next meeting added further optimism, given that this would shrink yield differentials between the United States and euro area.
+Moreover, expectations that the Federal Reserve may cut interest rates at the Oct.
+30 meeting added further optimism, given that this would shrink yield differentials between the United States and euro area.

-The pound, last neutral at $1.2892, was still very close to the five-month high of $1.2988 it reached on Thursday after the U.K. and the EU agreed to a Brexit deal.
-Euro/sterling was also flat at 86.32 pence.
+The pound was slightly weaker, down 0.2% at $1.2865, but still very close to the five-month high of $1.2988 it reached on Thursday after the U.K. and the EU agreed to a Brexit deal.

 The yuan held steady against the dollar after data showed China's economy grew at the weakest pace in more than 27 years in the third quarter due to a costly trade war with the United States and weak factory production.